rasin-tsukuba/rasin-tsukuba.github.io/_posts/2020-5-19-Colorization-Insight-Automatic-1.md

 ![](https://raw.githubusercontent.com/rasin-tsukuba/blog-images/master/img/20200521110209.png)

+**Baldassarre[^3] is highly similar to this paper.**

 ### Reference

 [^1]: Z. Cheng, Q. Yang, and B. Sheng, “Deep colorization,” in Proceedings of the IEEE International Conference on Computer Vision, 2015, pp. 415–423.

 [^2]: Iizuka, S., Simo-Serra, E., Ishikawa, H.: Let there be Color!: Joint End-to-end Learning of Global and Local Image Priors for Automatic Image Colorization with Simultaneous Classification.
 ACM Transactions on Graphics (Proc. of SIGGRAPH 2016) 35(4) (2016)

+[^3]: Baldassarre, F., Morín, D. G., & Rodés-Guirao, L. (2017).
+Deep Koalarization: Image Colorization using CNNs and Inception-ResNet-v2.
+June 2017, 1–12.